noahmtnr/ines-autonomous-dispatching/README.md

 - ‘final_hub’ is a one-hot-encoded vector that tells the agent which is the destination hub.
 - ‘distinction’ is a binary vector of the length of action space.
 Each value in it shows what kind of action it is.
 If there is -1, it means that it is ‘book own ride’, 0 – ‘wait’ and 1 – ‘take a shared ride’.
-- ‘allow_bookown’ is a vector of length 2 which indicates whether ‘book own rode’ is at all allowed.
+- ‘allow_bookown’ is a vector of length 2 which indicates whether ‘book own ride’ is allowed at the current time step.

-Observation space is updated after each step as most information changes then.
+The observation space (state) is updated after each step as most information changes then.

 ### RL Methods